Digital-Data-Co/forge-docs/src/README.md

-# Welcome to Forge UI
+# Welcome to Forge

-## What is Forge UI?
+## What is Forge?

-Forge UI is a modern UI and powerful API for Ansible, Terraform, OpenTofu, PowerShell and other DevOps tools.
+Forge is a modern UI and powerful API for Ansible, Terraform, OpenTofu, PowerShell and other DevOps tools.

 <img style="box-shadow: none;" src=".gitbook/assets/134777345-8789d9e4-ff0d-439c-b80e-ddc56b74fcee.webp">